 Did you always want to be an animator?
 Or did something specific open up that possibility to you?

 Samantha Chalmers: I didn’t know animation was actually a job for most of my life.
 I knew in elementary school I wanted to have some sort of arty job but I didn’t want to move somewhere far from home, so I had set my sights on becoming a Veterinary Technologist instead because I live in a farming community and it just kinda made sense.
 I did all the shadowing hours and even applied to a college for it in Grade 12.
-Then I was told about the animation ‘Bootcamp’ from Chris Morris (who also happens to be a close family friend) who was at my school giving a presentation about it.
+Then I was told about the animation ‘Bootcamp’ by a CAT representative who was at my school giving a presentation about it.

 I attended it, and was still unsure of my future, so when I got accepted at CAT and was on a long waiting list for the Veterinary Technologist Program I thought why not give it a run and see where it’ll go.